 - CON: Major language barriers

 New arrivals find it difficult to integrate into their new environment without speaking or understanding Vietnamese, especially in more rural areas.
-Vietnamese is a tonal language, so how a word is pronounced can change its meaning greatly, and getting the right tone takes practice.
-We recommend expats familiarise themselves with basic greetings and phrases; a little goes a long way.
+Vietnamese is a tonal language, so how a word is pronounced can greatly change its meaning, and getting the right tone takes practice.
+Language learning resources remain more limited compared to other popular expat destinations.
+We recommend you familiarise yourself with basic greetings and phrases; a little goes a long way.

 - CON: Little personal space and privacy

-Limited personal space and privacy are common elements of culture shock for Western expats.
-Vietnamese locals tend to physically position themselves close to the person (mainly of the same gender) they are talking to.
-Conversation topics can be quite direct and seem like prying into one’s private life, when in reality people may just be curious and want to be friendly and get to know the other person.
+Limited personal space and privacy are common elements of culture shock in Vietnam for Western arrivals.
+Vietnamese locals tend to physically position themselves close to the person they are talking to.
+Conversation topics can be quite direct and seem like prying into your private life when, in reality, people may just be curious and want to be friendly and get to know you.
 This culture of closeness can make someone unfamiliar with Vietnamese customs feel uncomfortable.

 Healthcare in Vietnam

-The Vietnamese private medical system offers excellent facilities (mainly in the cities) and far surpasses those of the public healthcare system.
-Private healthcare professionals and doctors are often from the USA, South Korea, Japan, France as well as Vietnam; all are well-trained and highly experienced, and their diverse backgrounds also reduce language barriers.
+The Vietnamese private medical system offers good facilities (mainly in the cities) and surpasses those of the public healthcare system in Vietnam.
+Private healthcare professionals and doctors are often from the USA, South Korea, Japan, France as well as Vietnam; all are well-trained and experienced, and their diverse backgrounds also help reduce language barriers.
+Health insurance coverage has reached about 90 percent of the population, making healthcare more accessible than in many regional neighbours.

 - CON: Pharmacies may not stock all medications

 While pharmacies are relatively well stocked in Vietnam and finding common prescription medicine is not too hard, not all medicines, vitamins and minerals are readily available.
-There are also restrictions on medicines that Vietnam categorises as ‘addictive’ or ‘psychotropic’, and treatments for anxiety, depression and other conditions may fall under this classification.
-We recommend expats do their research and ask their nearest embassy for specifics.
+There are also restrictions on medicines that Vietnam categorises as ‘addictive’ or ‘psychotropic’, and treatments for anxiety, depression, and other conditions often fall under this classification.
+We recommend you do your research and ask your nearest embassy for specifics.

-Living in a major city such as Hanoi or Ho Chi Minh City comes with heavy air pollution.
-Air pollution has major health implications and is a push factor for many, especially children, the elderly and those with pre-existing health conditions.
+Living in a major city such as Hanoi or Ho Chi Minh City comes with severe air pollution problems that have worsened significantly.
+Hanoi topped global pollution rankings in early 2025 with dangerously unhealthy air quality levels.
+The government has ordered both cities to improve air quality to safe levels within five years, recognising the severity of the issue.
+Air pollution has major health implications and is a push factor for many, especially children, older people and those with pre-existing health conditions.

-Mosquito-borne diseases are prevalent, especially during the rainy season, and these include malaria and dengue fever.
-Health risks aside, the annoying buzz of mosquitos and their itchy bites are a negative aspect of life in Vietnam.
-We suggest expats take the necessary precautions against mosquito bites.
+Mosquito-borne diseases are a year-round concern in Vietnam, with dengue fever being the primary threat.
+While malaria risk is now limited to specific rural areas, dengue transmission occurs throughout the year, with peaks during the rainy season.
+Health risks aside, the annoying buzz of mosquitoes and their itchy bites are a negative aspect of life in Vietnam.
+We suggest you take the necessary precautions against mosquito bites and consider vaccination where available.

 Weather in Vietnam